Bingo0606/Attr-Mamba/README.md

 | Ref-LIDC | Original text | 60.89 | 74.78 | 2.89 |
 | Ref-LIDC | Clinical-style text | 60.35 | 74.20 | 4.36 |

-## Important Notes
+## Reproducibility Notes

-- No model weights are provided in this release.
-- No original image or mask data are provided in this release.
-- The public text description JSON files are included for transparency and language inspection only.
-- Dataset splitting and preprocessing scripts are not included; use externally prepared, fixed splits for reproducible experiments.
+- Dataset splits are read exactly from the specified JSON files; the loader does not create or modify a split.
+- Images are resized with bilinear interpolation, while masks use nearest-neighbor interpolation.
-- Random data augmentation, small-target filtering, and connected-component target selection are not used in the public training or evaluation pipeline.
+- Random data augmentation, small-target filtering, and connected-component target selection are not used.
+- Evaluation thresholds raw sigmoid outputs at `0.5` and reports mIoU, mDice, oIoU, and HD95.

 ## Acknowledgements